-- the proposed project activity, i.e. the accelerated replacement of the cast iron pipes as planned under the project activity - the continuation of the current situation, which is defined as the replacement of the cast iron pipes as established in the previous section.
+- The proposed project activity, i.e. the accelerated replacement of the cast iron pipes or steel pipes without cathodic protection as planned under the project activity - The continuation of the current situation, which is defined as the replacement of the cast iron pipes or steel pipes without cathodic protection as established in the previous section.